See Model Ming Xi Recover Like a Pro After Falling at the 2017 Victoria's Secret Fashion Show

 David Fisher/REX/Shutterstock

-However, she then tripped on her long, flowing ensemble.
+However, she seemed to trip on her long, flowing ensemble.

 David Fisher/REX/Shutterstock